U.S. asks appeals court to freeze military detention ruling

 NEW YORK The U.S. government on Monday asked for an emergency stay of a federal judge's ruling against a section of a law that activists and journalists had said could permit their indefinite military detention.

-The U.S. Justice Department said the ruling against a portion of the National Defense Authorization Act's "Homeland Battlefield" provisions would hurt America's ability to fight wars overseas.
+The U.S. Justice Department said the ruling against a portion of the National Defence Authorization Act's "Homeland Battlefield" provisions would hurt America's ability to fight wars overseas.

 The provision authorizes indefinite military detention for people deemed to have "substantially supported" al Qaeda, the Taliban or "associated forces."